 Your planning should include an in-depth look at the goal, or purpose of your presentation.
 You should also investigate to find out as much as you can about the audience you're trying to reach.
 You can't effectively reach your target audience if you don't know who they are or what they need.

 Narrow your topic down.
 Take out anything this isn't directly related to the message you're trying to convey.
 When you've tightened your focus, start to arrange the order of your information.
+One of the most important parts of how to create a presentation in Google Slides is considering sequence.

 For a more in-depth discussion on planning your presentation and other guidance on how to make a great presentation, download our free eBook: The Complete Guide to Making Great Presentations .